hnaji-el/notes/react_notes_2.md

 13. Component Instances
   - Whenever we render a component, we “mount” the component.
 Mounting a component involves two steps:
+    -> Creating a component instance, an object that holds all the contextual information about this particular instance of the component.
     -> Converting React elements into DOM nodes.
-    -> Creating a component instance, an object that holds all the contextual information about this particular instance of the component.
-  - When we “unmount” the component, we destroy the component instance.
+  - When we “unmount” the component, the opposite of all that happens:
+    -> Destroying the component instance.
+    -> Cleaning up any DOM nodes associated with that instance.

 14. Snapshots
   - A snapshot is a more abstract/metaphorical concept.
 It refers to the data available at a moment in time as a result of performing a render.
 It's a combination of two things:
     -> The specific values of any props/state.
     -> The React elements returned from the component function.

 How React reacts to the things that change in our application.
 The library, after all, is literally named for how it reacts to state changes!